kevinlam-aus/Kevin-Lam/README.md

-## Main projects
+## Recent projects

 ### Predicting if an employee would leave Salifort Motors
 **Code:** [`Analyzing turnover at Salifort`](https://github.com/kevinlam-aus/Portfolio-Projects/blob/main/Salifort%20Motors%20Capstone%20Project.ipynb)

 **Goal:** To determine why there was such a high turnover rate at Salifort Motors.

 **Description:** The project focused on analyzing a dataset of employees collected by the HR team.
 The dataset included satifaction level, employee's last performance review, number of projects an employee contributes to, number of hours an employee works a month, employee tenure, whether they were promoted in the last 5 years, and other relevant information.
-The project involved loading the data, cleaning and preprocessing it, performing exploratory data analysis (EDA), analyzing the correlation between whetehr an employee left or not against other variables, and builing logistical and tree-based models.
+The project involved loading the data, cleaning and preprocessing it, performing exploratory data analysis (EDA), analyzing the correlation between whether an employee left or not against other variables, and builing logistical and tree-based models.

 **Skills:** data cleaning, data analysis, data modeling, machine learning, data visualization